AlexiaChen/awesome-stars/README.md

 ## [Scala](id:scala)

-- [streamxhub/streamx](https://github.com/streamxhub/streamx) – Make stream processing easier!
-Flink & Spark development scaffold, The original intention of StreamX is to make the development of Flink easier.
-StreamX focuses on the management of development phases and tasks.
-Our ultimate goal is to build a one-stop big data solution integrating stream processing, batch processing, data warehouse and data laker.
 - [simerplaha/SwayDB](https://github.com/simerplaha/SwayDB) – Persistent and in-memory key-value storage engine for the JVM that scales on a single machine.
 - [twitter/algebird](https://github.com/twitter/algebird) – Abstract Algebra for Scala
 - [nbronson/scala-stm](https://github.com/nbronson/scala-stm) – A library-based Software Transactional Memory (STM) for Scala, coupled with transactional sets and maps